Bringing the heat: York County sets record for hottest July

 July typically is hot, but last month was a record-breaker.

-The south-central region of the state, which includes York County, surpassed a 132-year record for the hottest July ever, according to the National Weather Service in State College.
+The south-central region of Pennsylvania, which includes York County, surpassed a 132-year record for the hottest July ever, according to the National Weather Service in State College.

 The average temperature for the south-central region for July was 82.2 degrees, breaking the old mark of 81.8 degrees set in 1999, the weather service said.
 The data for the region is collected at Harrisburg International Airport.